 of the 75-week Automotive/Diesel & Industrial Technology program who also complete five general education online courses.

-With core programs in automotive and diesel and specialized training with Ford and Cummins,11 this 178,000 square foot campus with 16 labs and 44 classrooms provides exciting opportunities for students to grow as professionals and train for careers
+Cummins11 and BMW (coming in 2022), and this 178,000 square foot campus with 16 labs and 44 classrooms provides exciting opportunities for students to grow as professionals and train for careers.1

 Students benefit from UTI’s industry relationships across all of our campuses nationwide.
 At UTI Exton, students can attend a number of career fairs held throughout the year.
 Companies like Penske, Crown Lift, Cummins, Fred Beans Automotive, Faulkner